Content from Introduction

 BERT as a Language Model

-is LM: calculating the probability of a word based on the known
+Modelling (LM): calculating the probability of a word based on the known

-neighboring words (yes, Word2Vec was also a kind of LM).
+neighboring words (yes, Word2Vec was also a kind of LM!).
 Obtaining

 training data for this task is very cheap, as all we need is millions of